 Calling Card: Maya is handed a note reading "yOu'rE nEXt —JOKER" at the start of EP.

 Cape Busters: The Longinus 13 are the Himmelsfeuer Marionetten-jaeger (Heavenly Fire "Marionette-Hunters"), with "Marionette" being Nazi shorthand for Personas.
 This means, in short, that their job is to hunt down Persona users.
+One stab from their spears will temporarily lock up that character's magic, making the battle much more of a chore.

 What's interesting is that everyone from Eternal Punishment assists Tatsuya in some capacity in Innocent Sin (well, barring Katsuya), and vice-versa.
 Not only that, some of them reappear as bosses.